3C277.1 e-MERLIN workshop: Part 1 - Calibration

 1A.
 The data and supporting material

 For this part of the workshop, we only need four files in total.
-Please double check that you have the following in your current directory:
+These can be obtained by extracting the files in 3C277_workshop_casa6.tar.gz, which can be found on the homepage for this workshop.
+Please double-check that you have the following in your current directory:

 • all_avg.ms - the data (after conversion to a measurement set).